AndreaFerrante/DSToolkit/README.md

   * <b>Statistical</b> Class (Rejection and MonteCarlo Sampling, Statistical Distributions)
   * <b>Utilities</b> Class (Fibonacci Serie, Palindrome String) <br>

->Every single method <b>must be</b> implemented from scratch in Python (this is where the funny part comes into play :fire:) <br>
->This package is not aimed to be complete and it will be growing over time.
+>Every single method <b>must be</b> implemented from scratch in Python (this is where the funny part comes into play :fire:) <br>.
+This package is not aimed to be complete and it will be growing over time.